-A national organization concerned with curriculum development and review, educational policy, research, assessment, and evaluation.
-Responsible for developing and supporting the National Science Education Standards.
+National Research Council Center for Science, Mathematics, and Engineering Education is a national organization concerned with curriculum development and review, educational policy, research, assessment, and evaluation.

-The National Youth Science Foundation® is a 501(c)(3) nonprofit dedicated to inspiring and preparing youth for successful, thoughtful, and ethical engagement in science, technology, and the arts.
+National Youth Science Foundation is a 501(c)(3) nonprofit dedicated to inspiring and preparing youth for successful, thoughtful, and ethical engagement in science, technology, and the arts.
 They sponsor the annual National Youth Science Camp.

 The Science, Technology, Engineering, and Mathematics (STEM) Education Coalition works to support STEM programs for teachers and students at the U. S. Department of Education, the National Science Foundation, and other agencies that offer STEM related programs.
 The STEM Education Coalition represents all sectors of the technological workforce – from knowledge workers, to educators, to scientists, engineers, and technicians.
 The participating organizations of the STEM Education Coalition are dedicated to ensuring quality STEM education at all levels.